gardener/gardener/docs/proposals/01-extensibility.md

   shootUID: uuid-of-shoot
 ```

-The actual provisioning is executed in a corresponding Seed cluster as Gardener can only assume network connectivity to the underlying cloud environment in the Seed.
+The actual provisioning is executed in a corresponding Seed cluster, as Gardener can only assume network connectivity to the underlying cloud environment in the Seed.
 We would like to keep the created artifacts in the Seed (e.g., Terraform state) near to the control plane.
 Consequently, when Gardener moves a control plane, it will update the `.spec.seed` field of the `BackupInfrastructure` resource as well.
-With the exact same logic described above the `BackupInfrastructure` controller inside the Gardener will move to the new Seed.
+With the exact same logic described above, the `BackupInfrastructure` controller inside the Gardener will move to the new Seed.

-## Registration of external controllers at Gardener
+## Registration of External Controllers at Gardener

 We want to have a dynamic registration process, i.e. we don't want to hard-code any information about which controllers shall be deployed.
 The ideal solution would be to not even requiring a restart of Gardener when a new controller registers.